 The Basic plan costs $13.5 per month for up to 50 participants if billed annually.
 The price climbs up as you move on to a higher-tier plan.

-Along with secure video hosting, you get a 24/7 customer support that comes in handy if you get stuck in the process.
+Along with secure video hosting, you get 24/7 customer support that is handy if you get stuck in the process.

-Popular features include the integration of live video with APIs and video streaming over social media platforms such as Facebook.
-With these features, you can shoot live webinars and then offer your on-demand webinars at a later date.
+With these features, you can shoot live webinars and then offer your on-demand webinars later.